-Hopefully you will have had a great day and want to come back for more!
-If this peaks your interest in other types of shooting sports, talk to those on your squad about other matches and what they are about.
+Hopefully, you will have had a great day and want to come back for more!
+If this piques your interest in other types of shooting sports, talk to those on your squad about other matches and what they are about.
 Most of the experienced shooters also shoot USPSA, 3-gun, bowling pins, and other matches.
 Sandhill Shooting Sports has a lot of fun matches open to the public.
 Check our website calendar and the specific match webpages for more info.

 What if I don’t have a firearm?

-Contact the the range for availability of loaner equipment.
+Contact the range for availability of loaner equipment.
 We often have firearms to loan for the match to get new shooters started.